 Scripture reveals that the apostle Paul was delivered out of the mouth of the Lion.
 The Book of Job refers to the teeth of the young lions being broken (Job 4:10).
 The teeth of lions are very strong in both jaws; they have fourteen teeth, four cutters, four canine type teeth, and six grinders.
 All intended to do their destructive work; except when broken, then the lion perishes for lack of prey (Job 4:11).

 The reference to Paul's being delivered out of the mouth of the lion refers to his being delivered from death many times, which like a lion, would seek to devour him.
-But Paul stated: "The Lord stood with me and strengthened me; that by me the preaching might be fully known: and I was delivered out of the mouth of the lion" (2 Timothy 4:17).
+The apostal Paul stated: "The Lord stood with me and strengthened me; that by me the preaching might be fully known: and I was delivered out of the mouth of the lion" (2 Timothy 4:17).

 Scripture tells the believer to be sober, be vigilant, because your adversary the devil; as a roaring lion, walks about seeking whom he may devour (1 Peter 5:8).
 This is on account of his strength, and also rage, malice, and cruelty, which he, as a roaring lion, breathes out against the saints.